 - Services related to employment, housing, legal needs, and relationships

-If your program does not offer these services, ask to be referred to someone who can help.
+If your substance abuse treatment program does not offer these services, ask to be referred to someone who can help.

 Long-term lifestyle changes that focus on overall health and wellness have proven benefits for people in recovery.